moveit/moveit2_tutorials/README.md

 ## Build HTML Pages Locally

-If you want to test the tutorials by generating the html pages locally on your machine, you will first need to install the `rosdoc_lite` package, and then you can use the ``build_locally`` script.
+If you want to test the tutorials by generating the html pages locally on your machine, you will first need to build the `rosdoc_lite` and `genmsg` packages from source (they are included in the moveit2_tutorials.repos file), and then you can use the ``build_locally`` script.
-Run in the root of the moveit_tutorials package:
+Run in the root of the moveit2_tutorials package:

-> **_NOTE:_**  [rosdoc_lite](https://wiki.ros.org/rosdoc_lite) is needed to run the build_locally.sh script!
-Currently, rosdoc_lite is not supported in ROS2 but you can still use it from ROS1 to build the tutorials.
-Unfortunately, this means you need to to have ROS1 and ROS2 installed.

-    export ROS_DISTRO=kinetic # 16.04
-    export ROS_DISTRO=melodic # 18.04
-    export ROS_DISTRO=noetic  # 20.04
+    export ROS_DISTRO=foxy  # 20.04

-    sudo apt install ros-$ROS_DISTRO-rosdoc-lite
+    cd $COLCON_WS/src/moveit2_tutorials
     source /opt/ros/$ROS_DISTRO/setup.bash
     ./build_locally.sh